Kilmurry GAA

-The club share its facilities with its sister club, St Val's Ladies Gaelic Football club who operate in the senior grade of the Cork Ladies football championship.
+The club shares its facilities with its sister club, St Val's Ladies Gaelic Football club, who operate in the senior grade of the Cork Ladies football championship.
 Another sister club in the parish is Cloughduv Hurling Club who also compete in the Junior A grade in the Muskerry division.

 History

 The club was founded in 1875, making it one of the earliest clubs to be founded.
 In 1884, after the foundation of the Gaelic Athletic Association, the club joined the GAA.

 The club struggled for a long time to field a senior team, playing as a amalgamation with Canovee GAA, for most of the 1910s.